 Detroit Lake - the centerpiece of Detroit Lakes' tourism in a county with 500 lakes and 300,000 annual visitors - is at risk because of elevated phosphorus levels.
 It connects to Curfman Pond, Lake Sallie and Lake Melissa.

-"If Detroit Lake ever flipped it would be disastrous all the way downstream because everybody's kind of at their tipping point already, and Detroit recreation with who best for the lake and wildlife.
+"If Detroit Lake ever flipped it would be disastrous all the way downstream because everybody's kind of at their tipping point already, and Detroit Lake's the biggest contributor (of) upstream water," Mead said.